0xae/trender/README.md

 ## Ideas

 ### trending-topics media
-    use crawlers to get media content (videos,music,pictures,...)
+    use crawlers to get media content

 ## Links